 - Second and third harmonic generation

 - Two-photon photostimulation

 - Fluorescence lifetime imaging

-- All-optical interrogation of neurons
+- All-optical interrogation of neurons with the HoloStim-3D.

 Olfactory bulb of a transgenic mouse expressing GCaMP6f in most neurons.
 Imaged using three-photon excitation.
 Imaged through the intact dura, through an acute craniotomy.

 This fantastic video shows three-photon imaging of neural activity dynamics in mouse neocortical neurons expressing GCaMP6s 1 mm deep in vivo.
 Data courtesy of Huriye Atilgan and Adam Packer, University of Oxford.

 Perform all-optical interrogation of neural networks